 Alignment of Requirements

-Designers following the UCD approach strive to meet the requirements of both the business and the product users.
-It’s not always a given that these two will align.
+Next, designers that follow the UCD approach strive to meet the requirements of the business and the people who actually use the product.
+It's not always a given that these two will align.

 Designers should be continually collecting feedback from users throughout the process to ensure that each decision matches up with user needs.
 This feedback can be both qualitative and quantitative.